 In my house, I currently have an old power vent water heater that needs to be replaced before it fails.
-Because of its location I can replace it with a direct vent, a power direct vent, or another power vent water heater.
+Because of its location I can replace it with a direct vent water heater, a power direct vent water heater, or another power vent water heater.

 So, really my choice boils down to which brand, model and installation cost is the best choice for me.
 This article will help you make that same decision for your house.

 Is A Power Vent Water Heater The Best?

 If you need to replace your water heater, there is one crucial factor that should not be overlooked.